algorandfoundation/docs/docs/feature-guides/asc1/teal_overview.md

 <center>*Loading Values*</center>

 # Operational Cost of TEAL Opcodes
 TEAL programs are limited to 1000 bytes in size.
-Size enccompasses the compiled program plus arguments.
+Size encompasses the compiled program plus arguments.
 For optimal performance TEAL programs are also limited in opcode cost.
 This cost is representative of a TEAL program's computational expense.
 Every opcode within TEAL has a numeric value that represents it's opcode cost.
 Most opcodes have an opcode cost of 1.
 Some operators such as the `SHA256` (cost 7) operator or the `ed25519verify` (cost 1900) operator have substantially larger opcode costs.
-TEAL programs are limited to 2000 for total opcode cost of all program operators.
-The TEAL Opcode Reference<LINK> lists the opcode cost for every operator.
+TEAL programs are limited to 20000 for total opcode cost of all program operators.
+The [TEAL Opcodes](../../reference-docs/teal/opcodes.md) reference lists the opcode cost for every operator.

 # Example Walthrough of a TEAL Program
 The example covered in this tutorial is for an contract account TEAL program.
 The account is set up where all tokens are removed from the account with one successful transaction and delivered to one of two accounts.
 Unsuccessful transactions leave the funds in the contract account.

 The example uses two address (addr1 and addr2).
 The variables have the values of addr1 = `RFGEHKTFSLPIEGZYNVYALM6J4LJX4RPWERDWYS2PFKNVDWW3NG7MECQTJY` and addr2 = `SOEI4UA72A7ZL5P25GNISSVWW724YABSGZ7GHW5ERV4QKK2XSXLXGXPG5Y`.
 The variable addr1 represents the creator of the contact account and funds it.
 The variable addr2 is the intended recipient of the funds, but only if addr2 supplies a proper secret key and the transaction must be submitted within a time limit (represented with a number of blocks).
 If addr2 does not submit the transaction in time or can’t supply the proper secret key, addr1 can submit the transaction and retrieve all the tokens.
 The transaction fee for the transaction is limited to no more than 1 algo.
-The psuedo code for this example is represented with the following logic:
+The pseudo-code for this example is represented with the following logic:

 ``` go
 ((addr2 and secret) || (addr1 and timeout)) && (ok fee)